tgxn/lemmy-ezmode/README.md

 You can edit this file to configure your lemmy instance further.

-There are also examples for SMTP in docker-compose.yaml, you could add some to an ovverrides file.
+There are also examples for SMTP in `docker-compose.override.example.yaml` Make a copy of this file to `docker-compose.override.yaml`, then you can uncomment whichever SMTP service you want to use.
+Or even add your own custom services!

+# Data / Backup

+Back up the ./volumes directory, along with your `.env` and `config/lemmy.hjson` files.

+That should be it.
+More complex backup scripts to come...

 # Included Services